pvcraven/2017_web_security/source/final/morgan/index.rst

 All these directives or applications are controlled by the AngularJS controller.
 In order for the controller to be defined in the HTML the correct call is ng-controller.
 Below is a more in depth explaination of the application.

 	"The AngularJS application is defined by ng-app="myApp." the application runs inside the <div>.
 The ng-controler="myCtrl" attribute is an AngularJS directive.
 It defines a controller.
 The mtCtrl funtion is a JavaScript Funtion.AngularJS will invoke the controller with a $scopte object.
 In AngularJS, $scopte si the application object (the owner of application variables and functions).
 The controller creates two properties in the scopte.
-The ng-model directives bind the input fields to the controler properties [w3SchoolsAngularJS]_."
+The ng-model directives bind the input fields to the controler properties." [w3SchoolsAngularJS]_

 .. code-block:: javascript